-On behalf of Kadish & Anthony Law Group posted in Construction Litigation on Thursday, September 6, 2018.
+On behalf of Kadish & Associates Law Group posted in Construction Litigation on Thursday, September 6, 2018.

 Trying to choose the best contractor for a job takes a lot of research that includes vetting out the company’s history and checking references.
 There are times when you might hire a contractor who just doesn’t do the job you expected even though he or she had excellent references and a great project history.
 When this happens, you have a few options that you can consider.